Kaixhin/dockerfiles/torch/README.md

 Usage
 -----
 To use Jupyter/iTorch open up the appropriate port.
 For example, use `docker run -it -p 8888:8888 kaixhin/torch`.
-Then run `jupyter notebook --ip="*" --no-browser` to open a notebook on `localhost:8888`.
+Then run `jupyter notebook --ip="0.0.0.0" --no-browser` to open a notebook on `localhost:8888`.

 Citation
 --------